emilyproctorr/protein_ss_biLSTM/README.md

 ### Inference

 - Inference can be performed using any previously trained model checkpoint.
-- Given a FASTA file, the model outputs per-residue predicted secondary structure in FASTA format (single-line) using either 3-class or 9-class DSSP labeling.
+- Given a FASTA file, the model outputs per-residue predicted secondary structure in FASTA format (single-line) using either 3-class or 9-class DSSP labeling for each protein sequence.

-- To run inference, set ```--mode``` to "inference" and provide:
-  - ```--fasta``` → path to the FASTA file containing one or more protein sequences
-  - ```--output_folder``` → directory containing the trained model weights (```lstm_weights.pt```)
-- All hyperparameters must match those used during training, otherwise the saved weights will not load correctly.
+Example FASTA input file: [data/input_sequences.fasta](data/input_sequences.fasta)

 **Example inference command:**
 <pre>